DonaldET3/tools_POSIX/README.md

 _______

 ## break
-Breaks a file into pieces of a specified size.
+breaks a file into pieces of a specified size

 ### options
 h: help
-f: specify file to break (default: standard input)
-s: maximum size of each output file
+s: maximum size of broken output files
 u: unit scale (K, M, G, T, or P)
-a: first part of output file names
+a: first part of broken file names
 d: minimum number of digits in the file number
-z: last part of output file names

-_______

-## merge
-Merges many files into one.

-### options
-h: help
-f: specify output file name (default: standard output)
-a: first part of input file names
-d: minimum number of digits in the file number
-z: last part of input file names
+z: last part of broken file names
+r: reconstruct

 _______